Flood insurance is property coverage for flood-related loss that may be required by a mortgage lender depending on location and risk.

 It also matters because flood premiums can materially affect affordability and total payment planning, especially if the borrower did not anticipate the requirement early in the shopping process.

-Borrowers usually encounter flood insurance during property review, underwriting, and closing if the lender determines that flood-related coverage is required or strongly relevant.
+Borrowers usually encounter flood insurance during property review, underwriting, and closing if the lender’s Flood Determination shows that coverage is required or strongly relevant.

-The term can continue to matter after closing because the premium may be escrowed and because coverage lapses can create servicing problems.
+The term can continue to matter after closing because the premium may be escrowed and because coverage lapses can create servicing problems or Force-Placed Insurance issues.

-A borrower chooses a home and later learns that the lender requires flood insurance based on the property’s location.
-That extra premium changes the expected monthly housing cost.
+A borrower chooses a home and later learns during underwriting that the property’s flood-risk profile triggers a lender requirement for separate flood coverage.
+That extra premium changes the expected monthly housing cost and cash-to-close planning.

 Flood insurance differs from Homeowners Insurance because it addresses flood-specific risk rather than general homeowners coverage.